trevorregister/question-bank/README.md

   * uses src/shared/api-client.ts to make calls to the api. most of that is untested currently, though it has calls for all routes.
   * `npm update question-bank-api-client` to pull the most recent version of the api-client from it's repo

+The aim is to mirror the api structure by splitting things into domains.
+Each domain will have a components, pages, and views folder.
+Shared components go in src/shared. src/shared/global will eventually have components (like buttons. hyperlinks, etc.) that won't need to be manually imported and are just globally available.

+Pinia will eventually be used for state management.

 ### api-client
 Typescript client that bridges web and api.
 Calls for all api routes are there, but much of it is untested.